1.) How Do I Create an Account?

 11.)
 Why can’t I change my email?

 Answer: Because we have moved to a more secure registration process based upon third party registration, we’re unable to allow users to change emails at this time.
 If you need to change your email, you’ll need to create a new account.
 Please let us know if you create a new account so we can link your edits (total numbers).

 12.)
 Why do I need to change my display name?

 Answer: The default display name is a computer generated identifier, we ask that you change your display name to the username of your choice (if you have edited prior to July 9, 2016 we ask that you use the same username or at least let us know if you’ve changed your username so we can link your accounts).
 You can do this by going to user dashboard clicking on the edit button and changing your display name.
 Remember to save all changes.

 13.)
 Why can’t I see the editing history of a point?

-When combining the databases from the old to the new web mapping application, we were unable to retain the edit history of individual points.
+Answer: When combining the databases from the old to the new web mapping application, we were unable to retain the edit history of individual points.
 In the new editor, you will be able to see the history of your own points and hopefully before the end of the calendar year, you will be able to see the history of all points.
-By clicking on this icon on the left sidebar () you can see the history of all of your edited points
+By clicking on the Edit History icon on the left sidebar () you can see the history of all of your edited points